 Each attribute also has attribute threshold bonuses.
 Attribute Threshold Bonuses give a persistent bonus to players for maintaining certain point values in each attribute.
-Bonuses are awarded for the first 25 points and then every 50 points invested in a single attribute (e.g., at 50, 100, or 150 points invested).
+Bonuses are awarded for the first 25 points and then every 50 points invested in a single attribute thereafter (e.g., at 25, 50, 100, or 150 points invested).
 Each threshold has a combat bonus and a non-combat bonus.

 You can view each threshold bonus for every attribute by checking our builder and hovering over each threshold node.
 If you feel like you’ve messed up your build or simply want to re-roll a build it is possible to re-spec your attribute points early on for free and then later down the road by paying coin to do so.

 Another form of New World character progression is the weapon system.
 In New World, you can equip any weapon at any time.
 Your character is not locked to a specific weapon based on a class you pick.
 New World does not have a class-based system and you can master every single weapon in the game if you so choose.

 Once you have a weapon equipped you then just need to go use that weapon in combat and kill a creature to gain experience for that particular weapon’s mastery.
 Once you have gained enough weapon mastery experience you will then be rewarded with a skill point that can be spent on ability within the skill trees of that weapon.